sandhya-bdb/CNN-model-for-Fruit-Classification-using-ResNet50/Readme.md

 ### Model Details
 1. Used ResNet50 for transfer learning
-2. Model was trained on around 1700 images with 6 target classes
+2. Model was trained on around 16000 images with 16 target classes with the following fruit classes:
-   1. Front Normal
-   1. Front Crushed
-   1. Front Breakage
-   1. Rear Normal
-   1. Rear Crushed
-   1. Rear Breakage
+   1. Banana
+   2. Lemon
+   3. Lulo
+   4. Mango
+   5. Orange
+   6. Strawberry
+   7. Tamarillo
+   8. Tomato
-9. The accuracy on the validation set was around 80%
+ The accuracy on the validation set was above 90%

 ### Set Up